ronnyml/snowplow-wiki/setup-guide/2b-setup-a-webhook/Setting-up-a-Webhook.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [Step 2b: setup a Webhook](Setting-up-a-webhook)

-Snowplow allows you to collect events from supported third-party webhooks.
+Snowplow allows you to collect events via the [webhooks] [webhooks-defn] of supported third-party software.

-These third-party applications (typically Software-as-a-Service) are then responsible for sending their own event streams to [Snowplow Collectors](Setting-up-a-Collector) for further processing.
+Webhooks allow this third-party software to send their own internal event streams to [Snowplow Collectors](Setting-up-a-Collector) for further processing.
+Webhooks are sometimes referred to as "streaming APIs" or "HTTP response APIs".

 1. [Choose and configure a Webhook](#choose-configure)